kitnil/awesome/README.md

 ## JavaScript

+- [tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal) - 💖💻 A little dashboard that tries to take care of you when you're using your terminal.
 - [mogollar](https://github.com/dashersw/mogollar) - A MongoDB UI built with Electron
 - [shift-ctrl-f](https://github.com/model-zoo/shift-ctrl-f) - 🔎 Search the information available on a webpage using natural language instead of an exact string match.
 - [beaker](https://github.com/beakerbrowser/beaker) - An experimental peer-to-peer Web browser